ponqueli/ponqueli/README.md

 #### About me:

-- 👨‍💻 Graduaded in Computer Engineering by [UTFPR](https://www.utfpr.edu.br).
+- 👨‍💻 Graduaded in Computer Engineering by [UTFPR](https://www.utfpr.edu.br)
-- 🔭 I’m currently working as a Front-end Developer at [Encora](https://www.encora.com/).
+- 🔭 I’m currently working as a Front-end Developer at [Encora](https://www.encora.com/)
-- 🌱 I’m currently learning ReactJS, Node, React Native and NextJS.
+- 🌱 I’m currently learning ReactJS, Node, React Native and NextJS
 - 😄 Pronouns: he/him
 - ⚡ I'm a crystal collector 💎 and Reikian 🙏